 • Between baseboards and carpeting, especially in corners

 • And every other place you can fit a shelled sunflower seed

 If you successfully only kill all the bed bugs of all mobile life stages (the ones that have already hatched), the problem will return within a couple of weeks when the existing eggs hatch.
 If you are not successful in killing all the mobile bed bugs, it only takes a breeding pair to recreate the colony.
 Anything less than a 100% kill of all bedbugs and eggs will not end the infestation or your frustration.

 I wanted to take the time to thank you for treating and ridding our house of bedbugs!
 As you know it takes five days for the eggs to hatch so Linda and I waited five days from when you treated.
 We wanted to let you know that we have not seen, or been bitten by a bedbug since your treatment.
 Linda is out of town now or she would call you and thank you in person.
 I will personally voice my satisfaction with the way your product worked so quickly and took care of the problem we have been dealing with for over eight months and with NO chemicals.
 Again thank you for a solution to a problem that not many people knew how to deal with.

 How to get a 100% kill

 For a homeowner, investing more than $2,000 on a heat treatment system may seem like an unwanted or unwarranted expense when there are so may cheaper alternatives.
 There are not many guarantees in life, but I promise you will never recover your lost time and undo the frustration from underperforming bed bug products.
-As our young New Yorker discovered the hard way, our discreet electric heat packages are often the least expensive and quickest solutions to exterminating bed bugs.
+As our young New Yorker discovered the hard way, our discreet electric bed bug heater packages are better than bed bug tents and are often the least expensive and quickest solutions to exterminating bed bugs.